Get the highlights in your inbox every week.

 1999 saw the arrival of peer-to-peer computing.
 In 2006, cloud computing emerged with the release of Amazon’s EC2 service, and companies have adopted it in huge numbers since then.
 In 2009, “The Case for VM-Based Cloudlets in Mobile Computing” was published, detailing the end-to-end relationship between latency and cloud computing.
 The article advocated for a “two-level architecture: the first level is today’s unmodified cloud infrastructure” and the second consisted of dispersed elements called cloudlets with state cached from the first level.”
 This is the theoretical basis for many aspects of modern edge computing, and in 2012 Cisco introduced the term “fog computing” for dispersed cloud infrastructure designed to promote IoT scalability.

 This brings us to current edge solutions, of which there are many.
-Whether purely distributed systems such as blockchain and peer-to-peer or mixed systems such as AWS’s Lambda@Edge, Greengrass, and Microsoft Azure IoT Edge, edge computing has become a key factor driving the adoption of technologies such as IoT.
+Whether purely distributed systems, such as blockchain and peer-to-peer, or mixed systems such as Greengrass and Microsoft Azure IoT Edge, edge computing has become a key factor driving the adoption of technologies such as IoT.

 Why proximity matters